rabby0101/Land_Cover_Classification/README.md

 3. Training data collection for each class
 4. Random Forest classifier training
 5. Image classification
-6. Area calculation and statistics
+6. Area calculation and statistics(Not Implemented)
 7. Visualization and export

 ## Usage